fren

 Le Cyclop is open every year from early April to the end of the October midterm break

-Access to the site is free and without charge.
+Access to the site around The Cyclop is free and without charge.
+The Cyclop can be visited as part of a guided tour, lasting 45 minutes.

 Please note that for safety reasons, access to the inside of Le Cyclop is not allowed for children under the age of 8, even when accompanied by an adult.